 Did you know that Montgomery County is the number one pumpkin-growing county in the state and the number two berry-grower?
 The county also ranks second in the state in its number of horticultural enterprises.
-Here are some more farm facts compiled by the Montgomery County Department of Economic Development Agricultural Services Division:
+Here are some more farm facts compiled in the 2012 Ag Census:

 Montgomery County Farms

 Total Land in Montgomery County: 316, 800 acres